MLReproHub/SMAE/README.md

  ┃📜...

  ┃📜`evaluate.py`: model evaluation entry point

  ┗📜`main.py`: training entry point

 ## How To Run <a href="#run"></a>
 After making sure that the developmental environment is setup and that SqueezeNet checkpoint exists in the `checkpoints` directory, you can train a MAE model using the `main.py` script.
 This should be run from inside the `src` directory.

 To evaluate a trained model from a saved checkpoint, you can use the `evaluate.py` script.
-This should be run from inside the `src` directory.

 ### CLI arguments
 The `main.py` script accepts the following CLI arguments (enumerating all the possible values):